-- Topical steroids as drops, pastes, gels or sprays.
-Triamcinolone in an emollient dental paste or fluticasone nasal preparations are often prescribed.
+- Topical steroids as drops, pastes, gels or sprays, for example, triamcinolone in an emollient dental paste, fluticasone nasal preparations, and clobetasol propionate in various forms.

 - Steroid injections (intralesional triamcinolone)

-- Mouth rinse containing the calcineurin inhibitors: ciclosporin or tacrolimus
+- Mouth rinse containing a calcineurin inhibitor: ciclosporin or tacrolimus

 In severe cases systemic corticosteroids may be used.